Mozilla-Actions/sccache-action/README.md

 Just copy and paste the following in your GitHub action:

+### Specify a given version of sccache

 ```
-# Specify a given version of sccache
 - name: Run sccache-cache
   uses: mozilla-actions/sccache-action@v0.0.2
   with:
     version: "v0.4.0-pre.9"
 ```

+### To get the execution stats

+Note that using the previous declaration will automatically create a `Post Run sccache-cache` task.

 ```
-# To get the execution stats
 - name: Run sccache stat for check
   shell: bash
   run: ${SCCACHE_PATH} --show-stats